The halogens header image

 1. The atomic number - as the number of protons in the nucleus increases then the attraction for the electrons in a covalent bond will increase.
 So as the atomic number increases we might expect the electronegativity value to increase.
 Clearly this does not happen so we need to consider other factors.

-2. As the atomic radius of the atom increases from fluorine to iodine more electron shells are being added as the atoms increases in size.
+2. As the atomic radius of the atom increases from fluorine to iodine more electron shells are being added as the atoms increase in size.
 As the number of electron shells increases the shielding of the nucleus will increase.
 This will mean that the atoms ability to attract electrons in a covalent bond will be reduced.

 The electronegativity of any particular atom will depend upon a balance between these three factors: From the electronegativity values given for the halogens we can say that the increasing size of the nuclear charge as we go from fluorine to iodine is more than compensated for by the increase in shielding of the nucleus as the atomic radius increases, this results in a drop in electronegativity as we descend group 7.